bwwilliam/minimal-mistakes/_posts/2018-08-05-setup-jekyll-on-windows.md

+---
+title: "Setup Jekyll on Windows"
+excerpt: "How to setup Jekyll on Windows"
+tags:
+    - Jekyll
+    - CodePage
+date:   2018-08-04 07:00:00 -0600
+#categories: powershell
+---

 Jekyll is a great tool that you can use to generate personal blogs or company website using markdown language.

 Here is some awesome instructions on [Run Jekyll on Windows](http://jekyll-windows.juthilo.com/){:target="_blank"}